Fraunhofer-AISEC/cpg/cpg-core/specifications/dfg.md

 * `lhs: Expression`: The left-hand side of the operation
 * `rhs: Expression`: The right-hand side of the operation

 We have to differentiate between the operators.
-We can group them into three categories: 1) Assignment, 2) Assignment with a Computation and 3) Computation
+We can group them into three categories: 1) Assignment, 2) Assignment with a Computation and 3) Computation.

 ### Case 1: Assignment (`operatorCode: =`)

 The `rhs` flows to `lhs`.
+In some languages, it is possible to have an assignment in a subexpression (e.g. `a + (b=1)`).
+For this reason, if the assignment's ast parent is not a `CompoundStatement` (i.e., a block of statements), we also add a DFG edge to the whole operator.

 Scheme:
 * `rhs` -- DFG --> `lhs`
+* `rhs` -- DFG --> `lhs = rhs` if the ast parent is not a CompoundStatement

 ### Case 2: Assignment with a Computation (`operatorCode: *=, /=, %=, +=, -=, <<=, >>=, &=, ^=, |=` )